phlundblom/esphome-p1mini/README.md

 ### Power to the secondary port

-Power to the secondary port needs to be supplied from a secondary source (Like an USB charger).
+Power to the secondary port needs to be supplied from a secondary source (such as an USB charger).
 Unless the secondary device is already powered (like a car charger etc) in which case it may not be necessary to supply any power at all to the secondary port.

 ### Limitations